netglade/sliver_app_bar_builder/example/README.md

 ## Getting Started

-This example uses the `flutter_storybook` package.
+This example uses the `storybook_flutter` package.
 Build and open the app in desktop or web, to have the best viewing experience.